 "It's such a big weight off our shoulders."

 The sobering truth is, Elizabeth was lucky.
 Lucky her parents noticed her eyesight problems.
-Lucky they took her to the local clinic, and lucky an outreach was scheduled not long after.
-Lucky a new clinic will take care of her rehabilitation, which will take several years.
+Lucky they took her to the local clinic, and lucky a Foundation Outreach was scheduled not long after.
+Lucky, a new clinic will take care of her rehabilitation, which will take several years.

 As Dr Carole explains: “To completely manage a child with congenital cataracts requires more than surgery.
-Elizabeth will need many years of visits for visual rehabilitation after the actual surgery, and this requires dedication on the part of her family, her eye doctors and the low-vision rehabilitation team.
+Elizabeth will need many years of visits for visual rehabilitation after the actual surgery.
+This requires dedication on the part of her family, her eye doctors and the low-vision rehabilitation team.

 In the Pacific, post-surgery visual rehabilitation structures are virtually non-existent.
 It makes me sad that visual outcomes are often less than optimal, despite successful surgery.”

 It also highlights the need for more eye doctors and nurses to be working throughout the Pacific.